 Collectability is a difficult thing to measure!
 People collect different things, different types of coins, different denominations, different themes etc. The Check Your Change Collectability/Rarity scale attempts to assign a number from 1 to 10 to denote collectability, based on price, rarity, perceived rarity (which is a bit different) and general demand.
 As the market develops and more information comes to light, it is perfectly possible that the Collectability rank of a coin could be adjusted in either direction.

 1 – A coin that is usually readily available at or very near to face value.

 2 – A coin with increased interest, but still usually inexpensive to buy.

-3 – Slightly harder to find in your change, but not particularly expensive to source.
+3 – Slightly harder to find, but not particularly expensive to source.

 4 – A little harder to find and often with lower than average mintage number.